Household > Have Yourself a Merry (Eco) Christmas

 Cards

-If you miss out on this scheme and the recycling bins are no longer available cards can still be recycled (though these will not be included in the Woodland Trust’s scheme).
+Cards can also be recycled with cardboard recycling, at recycling banks and Household Recycling Centres (though these will not be included in The Woodland Trust’s scheme).
 Recycling schemes vary across the UK.
 Cards can be put in normal cardboard recycling kerbside bins.
 For more information on where to recycle try our search engine or contact your local recycling officer.
-If you would like to take part in the Woodland Trust scheme but have missed the deadline save your unwanted cards until the 2011 Christmas Card Recycling Scheme.

 Save on paper, card and energy, as well as the fuel used to transport post by sending personalised e-cards.